National Register Listing in

 Today, Owsley County showcases a mix of traditional Appalachian culture and a growing emphasis on sustainable living.
 The county is known for its beautiful natural landscapes, including the Daniel Boone National Forest and the Red River Gorge, attracting outdoor enthusiasts and tourists.
 The community also takes pride in its rich musical heritage, with events like the Stringbean Memorial Bluegrass Festival honoring local musicians.
 With the spirit of innovation and a deep sense of connection to their roots, the people of Owsley County are working towards a brighter future while preserving the traditions that have shaped their history.

-This timeline provides a condensed summary of the historical journey of Owsley County, Kentucky.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Owsley County, Kentucky.

 • 1843 - Owsley County was established